-The Northeast Ohio Regional Sewer District (NEORSD) recommended that Horseshoe Lake be converted to a floodplain resulting in the lake being permanently drained.
-Currently, the NEORSD plan for Horseshoe Lake is to convert the area into a park.
+The Sewer District recommended that Horseshoe Lake be converted to a floodplain, resulting in the lake being permanently drained and destroyed.
+Currently, the Sewer District plan for Horseshoe Lake is to convert part of the area into a park.
 However, they have admitted that they are NOT paying for this park and the required improvements, ongoing maintenance, or landscaping to the park after dredging the lake, which leaves the cities of Cleveland Heights and Shaker Heights on the hook for these costs.
 It is unclear how much the cities would be left to pay, but it is likely to be millions of dollars up front and millions more over the years.

 Friends of Horseshoe Lake formed to advocate for residents of Cleveland Heights and Shaker Heights, visitors from Northeast Ohio, and Horseshoe Lake.
 We have worked with a team of engineers and legal experts to develop a financially viable, safe, alternate plan that replaces the dam and restores a smaller Horseshoe Lake.
 Managing flood control and stormwater can be done while preserving history and our lake for generations to come.

 FOHSL is now exploring additional options in an effort to save this treasured and irreplaceable asset.